 It is [like] the onrush of Tigris and Euphrates.

 Coming to the historical scope of beer consumption, while its first known literary evidence, in the form of the Hymn to Ninkasi, dates from circa 1800 BC, the ‘brewing song’ in itself is undoubtedly older.
-In other words, beer was made and consumed in Sumer long before the onset of 19th century BC.
+In other words, beer was made and consumed in Sumer long before the onset of the 19th century BC.
 In fact, archaeological evidence for brewing beer in the southern Mesopotamian region dates back to circa 3500 BC (or possibly even before), with researchers being able to identify chemical traces of beer in a fragmented jar at the ancient Sumerian trading settlement of Godin Tepe, in modern-day Iran.
-As for their consumption method, given the thick consistency of the beer, drinking straws were used to circumvent the bitter solids left over from the fermentation process.
+As for their consumption method, given the thick consistency of the beer, drinking straws were used to circumvent the bitter solids leftover from the fermentation process.

 *Note – The article was updated on 6th December 2019.